gcapes/git-course/_episodes/02-local.md

 we will start by adding the author names and a title, then save the file.

 ~~~
-$ gedit journal.txt	# Windows users: use notepad instead of gedit (in this and all future examples)
+$ gedit journal.txt						# Windows users: use notepad instead of gedit (throughout this course)
 ~~~
 {: .bash}